-There are a total of 15 Soviet-Afghan War Aircraft in the Military Factory.
-Entries are listed below in alphanumeric order.
+There are a total of [ 15 ] Soviet-Afghan War Aircraft (1979-1989) entries in the Military Factory.
+Entries are listed below in alphanumeric order (1-to-Z).
 Flag images indicative of country of origin and not necessarily the primary operator.